oacs/notes/sources/Folders or Links? The key to both is A.C.C.E.S.S..md

 ## Access folder structure

 ### Atlas
-It helps me navigate easily to all mi ideas and groups of knowledge
+It helps me navigate easily to all my ideas and groups of knowledge
 > it is the map to your world of knowledge
 ### Calendar
 It is focus to time-based information: